Privacy Amplification via Shuffled Check-Ins: Shuffled Check-in

+The first-cut approach given previously can only give a conservative estimation of the privacy guarantees as only a fixed number of check-ins is considered.
+Our proposed approach using RDP given in the following is more precise in the sense that it considers the contribution of all possible number of check-ins.

-Under the setting given in the previous subsection, we derive the RDP of the shuffled check-in mechanism, which is summarized by the following theorem. \begin{theorem}[RDP of shuffled check-in] Let $D,D'$ be adjacent databases consisting of $n$ clients, and $\gamma$ the (effective) check-in rate.
-The RDP of order $\lambda$ of the shuffled check-in mechanism is bounded by
+\begin{theorem}[RDP of shuffled check-in] Let $D,D'$ be adjacent databases consisting of $n$ clients, and $\gamma$ the check-in rate.
+The RDP of order $\lambda$ of the shuffled check-in mechanism is bounded as in Equation \ref{eq:main}.